A lightcone catalogue from the Millennium-XXL simulation: improved spatial interpolation and colour distributions for the DESI BGS: Colour distributions

 where $r_p$ and $\pi$ are the pair separations perpendicular and parallel to the line of sight, respectively.
 Integrating the 2-dimensional correlation function along the line of sight removes the effect of redshift space distortions.
 Since the measurements become noisy on large scales, the correlation function is integrated to a maximum scale $\pi_\mathrm{max}$.

 The projected correlation function is shown in Fig.~\ref{fig:wp_colour_sdss} at low redshifts, compared to measurements from SDSS \citep{Zehavi2011}.
 The upper panels show the projected correlation function in several bins of absolute magnitude, which are the same bins defined in table~1 of \citet{Zehavi2011}.
 Each sample is also split into red and blue galaxies using the same $\gr_\mathrm{cut} = 0.21 - 0.03 \magr$.
 To be consistent with the data, the same evolutionary correction is applied to the absolute magnitudes, $E(z) = q_0 (1 + q_1 (z - z_0)) (z-z_0)$, with $q_0=2$, $q_1=-1$ and $z_0=0.1$. $\xi(r_p, \pi)$ is integrated using the same $\pi_\mathrm{max}=60~\hMpc$ as \citet{Zehavi2011}.
 The lower panels show the relative clustering of the red and blue samples, compared to the total sample.
-With the new colour distributions, there is an improvement in the colour-dependent clustering, compared to the data.
-For the faintest galaxies, the clustering of the different samples are all in good agreement with the SDSS measurements.
-For brighter galaxies there are some differences in the overall clustering amplitude, but the relative clustering is in good agreement with the data.
-The relative clustering of the faint blue galaxies is a little low at small separations, but shows good agreement with SDSS on large scales.
+For the two fainter samples, we find reasonable agreement between the mock and the SDSS clustering measurements.
+Using the new colour distributions has increased the clustering amplitude of the red galaxies, improving the clustering of the mock compared to SDSS.
+For the brightest sample, there is a difference in the overall clustering amplitude, where the mock is more strongly clustered than the data.
+For this sample, the new colour distributions have little effect on the clustering on large scales, while the colour-dependence is made stronger than is seen in the data on small scales.
+We find that the relative clustering of the red galaxies in the lower panels is in good agreement with SDSS, and is improved by using the new colour distributions.
+However, the relative clustering of the bright blue galaxies on small scales is low compared to the data.

 At higher redshifts, we compare the clustering in the mock with projected correlation function measurements from GAMA \citep{Farrow2015}.
 Since the GAMA samples are defined based on cuts in ${}^0M_r$ and ${}^{0}(g-r)$, the galaxies in the MXXL mock must be $k$-corrected to a new reference redshift of $z_\mathrm{ref}=0$.
 This can be done using our original set of colour-dependent $k$-corrections.
 For the absolute $r$-band magnitudes, we convert from $z_\mathrm{ref}=0.1$ to $z_\mathrm{ref}=0$ using